Pumpkin Dump Cake

 - 1 can pumpkin puree,, not pie filling (16 ounces)

 - 4 teaspoons pumpkin pie spice

-- Preheat the oven to 350 degrees and grease a 9×13 inch baking dish.
+- Preheat the oven to 350 degrees F. and grease a 9×13 inch baking dish.

-- In a large bowl add together the pumpkin, evaporated milk, eggs, sugar, salt, and pumpkin pie spice.
+- In a large bowl add together the pumpkin puree, evaporated milk, eggs, sugar, salt, and pumpkin pie spice.
 Mix until well combine and then pour the mixture into the prepared pan.

 - Bake the cake for 50 minutes.
 Serve with lightly sweetened whipped cream or vanilla ice cream.
-It's delicious the second day at room temperature too.
+It's delicious the second day at room temperature or even cold.

 - This cake is great warm, at room temperature, and I even love it cold!